 Yes.
 ROWE organizations are able to quickly differentiate themselves in the marketplace by offering the opportunity for job candidates to be treated like adults and have complete autonomy in how they approach their work in exchange for complete accountability.
 ROWE organizations do not dictate schedules or require people to ask permission for how, when, and where they work.
 They require top-notch results to be achieved and that is the focus.

-The biggest challenge lies in the shift in mindset and practice from manager to Results Coach.
+The biggest challenge lies in the shift in mindset and practice from manager to ‘Results Coach’.
 For decades, managers have been physical and virtual hall monitors, spending their precious time and energy on conversations with employees that have little or nothing to do with results.
 The authoritarian structure of the workplace has conditioned managers to manage people, not work.
 During ROWE training, managers learn the steps they must take to move out of that conditioned arena and the behaviors they must adopt in order to focus on what’s relevant in managing performance.

-It is up to the Results Coach and employees in a ROWE to agree upon clear, measurable results.
 ROWE is all about results.
 Period.
+It is up to the Results Coach and employees in a ROWE to agree upon clear, measurable results.
 Coaching, mentoring, and training are part of what people require to be successful in their work.
 If someone needs micromanaging, then they need to work somewhere else.

 Yes!
-Managers become Results Coaches in a Results-Only Work Environment.
+Managers become ‘Results Coaches’ in a Results-Only Work Environment.
 They no longer manage people, or how, when, or where work happens.
 Results Coaches manage the work and ensure deadlines are met, budgets are on track, and customers are satisfied.

-Seriously?
 No. ROWE is disruptive culture change and requires an adaptive change process in order to be successful.
-If you try on your own, you’ll miss critical elements of the change and change process that make ROWE successful.
+If you try on your own, you’ll miss critical elements of the change process that make ROWE successful.